uranus4ever/Traffic-Sign-Classifier-CNN/README.md

 ```
 After that, the training data set is shuffled to avoid overfitting.

-### 2. My final model consisted of the following layers:
+### 2. My final model consists of the following layers:

 | Layer No. | Layer  		|     Description	        					|
 |:-:|:----------------:|:----------------------------:|